ibm-cloud-docs/gateway-appliance/cancel-gateway.md

 {:note: .note}
 {:important: .important}

-# Cancelling a Gateway Appliance
+# Canceling a Gateway Appliance
 {: #cancel-gateway-appliance}

 You can cancel your Gateway Appliance at any time.
 To do so, perform the following procedure: